 Masters Degree in Psychological Therapies for Children, Young People and Families (University of Essex / Tavistock NHS Foundation).

 Postgraduate Certificate in Emotional Factors in Learning and Teaching: Counselling Aspects in Education (University of East London/ Tavistock NHS Foundation).

 Postgraduate Certificate in Mental health and well-being: multi-disciplinary practice with young people and adults (University of Essex / Tavistock NHS Foundation).

 Postgraduate Certificate in Working with children, young people & families: a psychoanalytic observational approach (University of Essex / Tavistock NHS Foundation).

 My professional license:

 I am a member of the Tavistock Society for Psychotherapists and chartered as a Child and Adolescent Psychotherapist, by the British Psychoanalytic Council.

-Before training as a psychotherapist, I worked for a decade in education in teaching, training, senior management roles, and child protection.
+Before training as a psychotherapist, I worked for over a decade in education in teaching, training, senior management roles, and child protection.
 Currently, the lion share of my time is spent as a child psychotherapist working in the "Child and Adolescent Mental Health Service" (CAMHS) as part of the NHS.
 This involves psychotherapy with children and teenagers with a range of issues.
 These include depression, suicidal ideation, self-harm, eating disorders, anxiety, abuse, trauma, OCD, ADHD, unexplained physical symptoms, gender dysmorphia, and family and school based difficulties.
-I offer an evidence-based approach and currently work at CAMHS as specialist in teenage depression.
 I also have extensive experience working in primary and secondary schools and for a number of years built and led a psychotherapy service in a local college.